Gedmski/transcriptify/README.md

 **Transcriptify** is a privacy-first, interactive transcript visualizer designed for UDST students.
 It transforms your unofficial PDF transcript into a beautiful, "Digital Chalkboard" dashboard, helping you analyze your academic performance, track trends, and simulate future GPA scenarios.

 ![Transcriptify Dashboard](./public/dashboard-preview.png)
-*(Note: Add a screenshot of the dashboard here if available, or remove this line)*

 ## ✨ Key Features